Iowa law banning most abortions after six weeks of pregnancy to take effect Monday

 People in and around Des Moines seeking an abortion have been traveling about 35 miles (56 kilometers) north to Ames.

-Alex Sharp, who manages the Ames facility, said staff have been discussing how they will bring empathy into conversations with people that seek abortions past the point that is legal in Iowa after the block is lifted.
+Alex Sharp, who manages the Ames facility, said conversations with patients will be difficult once the ban lifts and staff will be empathetic.
 There is “the sensitivity of being told you’re too far along and it’s too late now: ‘You have to, you know, leave and go somewhere else and you have to travel and you’re going to have to miss work again.’”

-Sharp said the facilities that provide abortions had been offering additional appointments in June ahead of the Iowa Supreme Court’s decision, and appointments throughout July have been completely booked.
+The facilities that provide abortions had been offering additional appointments in June ahead of the Iowa Supreme Court’s decision, and appointments throughout July have been completely booked, Sharp said.

 “It’s entirely possible that they’re over six weeks, but we’ll scan them,” she said of people that have appointments scheduled for after the block is lifted.